Magdalena del Mar District

 Magdalena del Mar, also known simply as Magdalena, is a seaside district of Lima Province in Peru and one of the districts that comprise the city of Lima.
 Its current mayor is Francis Allison Oyague.
 Magdalena was officially established as a district on May 10, 1920.

 Geography

+Magdalena del Mar has a total land area of 3.61 km^{2}.
+It is part of Lima's Cono Centro, an unofficial subregion of the city.

+Boundaries

-With a total land area of 3.61 km^{2}, Magdalena borders the districts of San Miguel on the west, Pueblo Libre and Jesús María on the north, San Isidro on the east, and the Pacific Ocean on the south.
+Magdalena borders the districts of San Miguel on the west, Pueblo Libre and Jesús María on the north, San Isidro on the east, and the Pacific Ocean on the south.

 For more than fifty years, the eastern border of the district has been disputed with neighboring San Isidro.
 A judge ordered the councils of both districts to deposit the money of the affected areas' taxpayers in the National Bank of Peru until this long-standing conflict is resolved.